Case Study: PREE — Stop Losing Your Stuff

 How often do you lose your stuff?
 How much time did you spend trying to find your keys the last time?
-I guess you were looking for it throughout your apartment while quarrelling with your beloved and ending up being late for work.
-Maybe it’s not about you but for someone else it’s a real problem.
+I guess you were looking for it all around your apartment while quarreling with your beloved one and ended up being late for work.
+Maybe it’s not about you, but for someone else, it’s a real problem.

 Ahmed Jacob from White Technology decided to solve this problem by using iBeacon technology.
-He suggested attaching the iBeacon BLE (Bluetooth Low Energy) devices to users’ stuff.
-These devices communicate and provide your smartphone with necessary information and gives you the location information of your stuff.
-It’s not a new idea but Ahmed decided to do something cool for the customers, constructed nice UX and suggested all the necessary features and we were happy to help him in implementing this idea.
+He suggested attaching the iBeacon BLE (Bluetooth Low Energy) devices to important belongings of users, which would communicate and provide your smartphone with information on its location.
+The idea is not new, but Ahmed decided to do something cool for the customers, constructed nice UX, and suggested all the necessary features, so we were happy to help him in implementing this idea.

 Methods and Technology

 First of all, we needed to decide which technology stack would be used for this app.
-We had to keep in mind that we needed to work with Bluetooth 4.0 as a native part of smartphone.
-And if connection between a smartphone and an iBeacon tracker is bad, it will be pointless to develop any features.
-Given that the application is not trivial and requires hardware access, it seems that developing a native application for both platform - Android and iOS could be a gould solution.
+We had to keep in mind that we needed to work with Bluetooth 4.0 as a native part of a smartphone, and if the connection between a smartphone and an iBeacon tracker was bad, it would be pointless to develop any features.
+Given that the application was not trivial and required hardware access, it seemed that developing a native application for both Android and iOS would be a poor decision.
 However, Ahmed had a daring idea to develop hybrid (not native) application on Ionic 3 framework.
-Since we have some experience developing hybrid applications we supported it and it became reality thanks to this cordova-ble-plugin.
+Since we had some experience developing hybrid applications, we took up this idea and made it real with the help of cordova-ble-plugin.

-Ionic framework is very cool for development especially when we talk about some information application as this framework suggests a huge number of templates.
-However, when we want to use some native apis (keyboard, camera, network configuration etc) we have to use cordova and ionic-native plugins.
-Sometimes it speeds up the process because developer focuses only on developing the features, but it can sometimes slow things down.
-The reason for it is that developer can only use the api of cordova or ionic native plugins which may have bugs or lack some features.
-In this case you have three options:
+Ionic framework offers a huge number of templates, which makes it highly effective for the development.
+However, when we want to use some native APIs (keyboard, camera, network configuration etc.) we have to use Cordova and ionic-native plugins.
+On the one hand, it may speed up the process because the developer focuses only on developing the features.
+On the other hand, it can slow things down because the developer can use only the API of Cordova or ionic native plugins, which may have bugs or lack some features.
+In this case, you have three options:

-- Use existing plugin and try to handle errors on your level (I mean the level of ionic components and API)
+- Using the existing plugin and trying to handle errors on the level of ionic components and API;

-- Write your own plugin - it’s quite expensive but it can sometimes be the most reliable option.
-And as in the previous option you need some good knowledge of Java and Swift/Objective-C.
+- Writing your own plugin.
+It’s quite expensive but it can sometimes be the most reliable option, and as in the previous option, you need some good knowledge of Java and Swift/Objective-C.

-Our task was to develop and release a mobile app for Android and iOS platforms which has to communicate with BLE devices (in our case PREE device) and give it’s users the location information of their stuff.
+Our task was to develop and release a mobile app for Android and iOS platforms that would communicate with BLE devices (in our case PREE device) and give it’s users the location information of their belongings.

-For the backend we were using Nodejs, Express and Mongo.
-For Android and IOS: Ionic, Cordova, BLE-plugin, Google Maps and Geolocation.
-BLE-plugin allows to scan, connect, read/write information from a BLE device - in our case PREE tracker device (BLE devices).
-We use this plugin for scanning PREE devices, getting signal level for every PREEs, setting bluetooth pair connection for every attached device.
-We also used Google maps and Geolocation for storing and showing actual location for attached PREE device.
-All this stuff is required for the main feature - notifying users when they lose connection or come back “in-range” of their PREE device.
+For the backend, we used Nodejs, Express, and Mongo.
+For Android and IOS, we used Ionic, Cordova, BLE-plugin, Google Maps, and Geolocation.
+BLE-plugin allows to scan, connect, read/write information from a BLE device or, as in our case, PREE tracker device (BLE devices).
+We used this plugin for scanning PREE devices, getting signal level for every PREEs, setting Bluetooth pair connection for every attached device.
+We also used Google maps and Geolocation for storing and showing actual location of the attached PREE device.
+These measures allowed notifying users when they lose connection or come back “in-range” of their PREE device.

 UX and UI

-The most important thing in PREE app is to enable users to quickly access and control their PREE devices.
-That’s why when the user’s registration is completed, the BLE starts scanning PREE devices and attaches trackers to the user’s account.
+The most important thing in the PREE app is to enable users to quickly access and control their PREE devices.
+That’s why, when the user’s registration is completed, the BLE starts scanning PREE devices and attaches trackers to the user’s account.

-After user’s attachment, they are navigated to the device page where they can configure bicone’s profile and have all settings there.
+After the user’s configuration, they are navigated to the device page where they can set up bicone’s profile and have all settings there.

-The main page - the list of devices is available on almost all pages.
-This UX feature allows an easy and fast access to the settings of PREE devices.
+The main page, which is the list of devices, can be accessed from every other screen.
+This UX feature allows easy and fast access to the settings of PREE devices.

 Apart from this, the user can track all devices on a general map.
-Implemented UX doesn’t have pages of deep nesting which allows us to have a fast access to all PREE devices.
+Implemented UX doesn’t have pages of deep nesting, which enables fast access to all PREE devices.

-Firstly, we encountered a problem with connection in Android.
-There are a lot of manufactures of Android devices and as a result the bluetooth behavior can differ in each of them.
-Sometimes the connection between Android smartphone and PREE device is established at the seventh attempt.
-It takes a lot of customer’s time and we made the decision to keep scanning the BLE devices and try to reconnect after every unsuccessful connect.
-In addition to this, we implemented the scanning and connecting to operate in the background mode.
-This leads to the power consumption increase, but it seems that right now we have found a golden mean for Android platform - between strong connection, reliable data and acceptable energy consumption.
-We are still working on a reliable level of connection for both platforms.
+Firstly, we encountered a problem with the connection in Android.
+There are a lot of manufacturers of Android devices, so the Bluetooth behavior of each device can differ.
+Sometimes, the connection between Android smartphone and PREE device is established at the seventh attempt.
+It takes a lot of customer’s time, so we decided to automatically keep scanning the BLE devices and trying to reconnect after every unsuccessful connection.
+In addition, we enabled the scanning and connecting processes to take place in the background mode.

-- Notify user when they lose connection or come back “in-range” with their PREE device.
+- Notify users when they lose connection or come back “in-range” with their PREE device;

-- Store the last to know location of your PREE device and rewrites it when you are back in-range.
+- Store the last known location of a PREE device and rewrite it when the user is back in range;

-- Show approximate distance to you PREE device.
+- Show approximate distance to a PREE device;

-- Notify your family member when PREE device is lost.
+- Notify a family member when a PREE device is lost.

-To sum up, it was huge experience for us to develop this hybrid application.
-Although we have faced some problems on both platforms, it’s WORKING.
-The most important thing is that the established connection works on an acceptable level.
-Apart from this, we keep developing this app and trying to improve the connection.
-I know that guys, who also write native app, probably don’t support my point of view, but what I want to say is that hybrid apps can sometimes be more appropriate than native.
+To sum up, it was a huge experience for our KeenEthics team to develop this hybrid application.
+Although we have faced some problems on both platforms, the established connection works on an acceptable level, and we still keep developing this app and trying to improve the connection.
+This case proves that, sometimes, hybrid apps can be more appropriate than native.